 Some Centrelink payments form part of the recipient’s taxable income.
-These include:

 - ABSTUDY Living Allowance, if the person is over 16 years old;